TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/58 - Hebrews/Hebrews 2/Hebrews 2.6.md

 ---

-But one hath somewhere testified, saying, What is man, that thou art mindful of him?
-Or the son of man, that thou visitest him?
+But one has somewhere testified, saying, "What is man, that you think of him?
+Or the son of man, that you care for him?